 We define:

-Definition: a is an immaterial entity = Def. a is an independent continuant that has no material entities as parts.
-[028-001]
+a(immaterial entity)[Definition: a is an immaterial entity = Def. a is an independent continuant that has no material entities as parts.
+[028-001]]

 2.1.2.1 Continuant fiat boundary

-Definition: a is a continuant fiat boundary = Def. a is an immaterial entity that is of zero, one or two dimensions and does not include a spatial region as part.
-[029-001]
+a(continuant fiat boundary)[Definition: a is a continuant fiat boundary = Def. a is an immaterial entity that is of zero, one or two dimensions and does not include a spatial region as part.
+[029-001]]

 Every continuant fiat boundary is located at some spatial region at every time at which it exists (but not necessarily at the same spatial region from one time to the next).